evmar/n2/doc/development.md

 The proper fix is to switch to a bag of bytes type.
 I attempted this initially but ran into trouble making my custom string type compatible with hash tables.

+## Profiling

+It appears profiling Rust under WSL2 is not a thing(?).

+On Mac, the best options seemed to be `cargo flamegraph` and `cargo instruments`.